-Paul Dworkin, MD serves as executive vice president for community child health at Connecticut Children’s Medical Center, director of Connecticut Children’s Office for Community Child Health, and founding director of the Help Me Grow National Center.
+Paul H. Dworkin, MD serves as executive vice president for community child health at Connecticut Children’s Medical Center, director of Connecticut Children’s Office for Community Child Health, and founding director of the Help Me Grow National Center.
 Dr. Dworkin is also a professor of pediatrics at UConn School of Medicine.
 This interview was first published in the latest Community Benefit Report from Connecticut Children’s, which you can read here.

 How does our approach to community benefit differ from other children’s hospitals?